 Also Read: Which Vistaland Home is The Best for OFWs?

-Property sellers are the first person you come into contact with when you ask about the property listing.
+Property sellers are the first person you come into contact with when you ask about the online property listings.
 Usually, you can find their name and profile pictures alongside the property listing.

 The common type of property sellers you see online are professional real estate brokers.
 You will know they are legitimate because their profile picture is presented in a clean and professional manner.